decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

-Replaced by GET /lambdas/nfts/wearables/{address}, which returns the same data, but its paginated.
+Replaced by GET /lambdas/nfts/wearables/{address}, which returns the same data, but paginated.